 Bridges are one of the most common solutions in restorative dentistry to replace one or more missing teeth.
 Our patients that receive bridges are often amazed at the look and feel of their smile after the procedure.
 At Ivy Rose Family Dentistry, we are very meticulous at blending bridges for aesthetic appeal and fitting them correctly for optimal function.
 A full dental exam is required before recommending bridges because there may be alternative ways to approach a missing tooth.
-Call either of our offices in Arlington or Mansfield, Texas to schedule a dental exam.
+Call our office in Mansfield, Texas to schedule a dental exam.

 If a bridge is an option for you, we will prepare the teeth located in front and behind the missing tooth for crowns to support the bridge.
 We call these the anchor or abutment teeth.
 The missing tooth is called the pontic in a bridge.
 The pontic tooth adheres to the anchor teeth to fill the missing space.